PostHog/posthog.com/contents/handbook/people/team-structure/core-experience.md

 - Zero TypeScript errors, code covered by logic tests, all scenes in Storybook, etc.
 - To do a damn good job at all of the above.

-In short, if you want a crash course at how to build large and complicated webapps, at scale, while retaining a maintainable codebase and high customer satisfaction, and touch every part of the stack, this is the team to work with.
+In short, if you want a crash course at how to build large and complex webapps, at scale, while retaining a maintainable codebase and high customer satisfaction, and touch every part of the stack, this is the team to work with.